-Corbières Wine Cellar - photo courtesy of the vineyard
+Corbières Wine Domaine - photo courtesy of the vineyard

 After a tasting of Corbières and Corbières-Boutenac wines we will head further into the Corbières hills to the beautiful village of Lagrasse and enjoy a delicious lunch accompanied by wines from the Corbières at an award winning restaurant.

 Plus Beau Village of Lagrasse © LMW